All Episodes

 That's what the Democrat base just can't get enough of.

-So Hillary goes in to campaign for Martha Coakley, running for governor in Massachusetts.
+So Hillary goes in to campaign for Martha Coakley running for governor in Massachusetts.

-And this just a portion, this is the money part of what she said.
+This is the money part of what she said.

 Don't let anybody tell you that, you know, it's corporations and businesses that create jobs.

-You know that old theory, trickle down economics.
+You know, that old theory, trickle-down economics.

 That has been tried.